mancjames/Argent-Bank/README.md

 ### 2 - Backend Installation

-Following completing the above, change directories into the Backend folder.
+Following completing the above, change directories into the Backend folder in your terminal.
 Once you have done this complete the following:

 ```bash
 # Install dependencies